decker-edu/quizzer/README.md

 ### Votes

-The client may vote on the correct quiz answer by sending a `choice` message like so:
+The client may submit a quiz answer by sending a `choice` message like
+so:

 ``` {.json}
 { "choice": "A" }